 Mine was the one with the chocolate: chocolate bars, chocolate coins, chocolate bunnies, chocolate Reeses eggs…

 - 1/4 cup peanut butter or allergy-friendly sub

-- optional dash salt - I add it and also use pb with salt
+- optional dash salt - I like to add it

 - 2 tbsp cocoa powder